peterdsharpe/NeuralFoil/README.md

 Based on these performance numbers, you can select the right tradeoff between accuracy and computational cost for your application.
 In general, I recommend starting with the "large" model and adjusting from there.

+In addition to accuracy vs. speed, another big consideration when choosing the right model is what you're trying to use NeuralFoil for.
+Larger models will be more complicated ("less parsimonious", as the math kids would say), which means that they may have more "wiggles" in their outputs - this might be undesirable for gradient-based optimization.
+On the other hand, larger models will be able to capture a wider range of airfoils (e.g., nonsensical, weirdly-shaped airfoils that might be seen mid-optimization), so larger models could have a benefit in that sense.
+If you try a specific application and have better/worse results with a specific model, let me know by opening a GitHub issue!

-Notably, most of the overhead of NeuralFoil is actually in the airfoil preprocessing step, where the airfoil is converted from a set of points to a CST (Kulfan) parameterization (See .
+Notably, most of the computational overhead of calling NeuralFoil is actually in the airfoil preprocessing step, where the airfoil is converted from a set of coordinates to a CST (Kulfan) parameterization ([more info here](#geometry-parameterization-and-training-data)) - not in the aerodynamics analysis itself.
+This pre-processing takes around 20 milliseconds using AeroSandbox's general nonlinear solvers, but in theory a pure-NumPy implementation is possible that would be much faster by exploiting linearity (sub-millisecond).
+If you're interested in working on this, open an issue and let me know!
+In the meantime, you can eliminate this overhead by using [`get_aero_from_kulfan_parameters()`](./neuralfoil/neuralfoil.py) as opposed to one of NeuralFoil's other functions.

-## Installation and Usage
+## Installation

 <a name="dependencies-question"></a>
 To run models, NeuralFoil currently requires minimal dependencies: